OpenSourceAWE/AWEMeta.jl/README.md

 - The workflow **Install KiteModels#main** installs KiteModels#main as package, installs the examples, creates a system image and runs the example `ram_air_kite.jl`
 - The workflow **Install KiteModels** installs the latest, released version of KiteModels#main as package, installs the examples, creates a system image and runs the example `ram_air_kite.jl`

+These scripts run automatically every night between `01:00am` and `06:00am`.

 ## Purpose
 Detect possible bugs due to the ways our packages interact with each other or due to broken updates in indirect dependencies (integration test).
 Furthermore, test the